dpoetzsch/clockwork-mocks/README.md

 often
 ```

+**Note:**
+Tasks will always be executed in time zone UTC.
+This prevents weird corner cases during switches of daylight savings time.

 ### Sidekiq

 If you use clockwork to schedule sidekiq jobs but want them to actually execute during integration testing I recommend one of two options: